 Additional service for unaccompanied minors: On Finnair, guidance services are mandatory for kids aged five to 11 years, and are available upon request if you have adolescents aged 12 to 17 years travelling alone.

 Parent review: Tracy, mum of three

 Finnair is one of my stand-out winners for travelling with kids.
-I travel over to the UK with my three kids every year minus the hubby, and have used tons of different airlines.
+I used to travel to the UK with my three kids every year (minus the hubby) and have used tons of different airlines.
 Some of the ones you would expect more from were very indifferent to my solo status with kiddos in tow, whereas Finnair went above and beyond to make my journey easier.
 Helsinki is also a great airport to transfer through with children.

 Gulf Air’s Sky Nanny is an indispensable service for parents travelling with young children on long-haul flights.
-Available from 6.30pm to 2am every day, they’ll assist with boarding, disembarkation and keep an eye on the little ones while you use the loo or have a snooze.
-If you run out of nappies, don’t worry, Gulf Air keeps a stock of supplies, including baby powder and cotton bud packs.
-You can arrange for them to bring your kiddo’s food at a specific time and keep them entertained with Disney movies (only on A330), as well as keeping them busy with colouring and other activities.
+Available from 6.30pm to 2am daily, they’ll assist with boarding, disembarkation and keep an eye on the little ones while you use the loo or have a snooze.
+If you run out of nappies, Gulf Air keeps a stock of supplies.
+It also has baby powder and cotton bud packs.
+You can arrange for them to bring your kiddo’s food at a specific time and keep them entertained with Disney movies (only on A330), colouring and other activities.